 Both platforms you are proposing require us to put a lot of trust in the respective systems administration.
 Do we get transparency of voting results?
 How can we check the transparency of the sorting of pro and con arguments?

-The prototype accessible at the URL you mention shows a tool which has close to no democratic modeling at all.
+The prototype accessible at the URL shows a tool which has close to no democratic modeling at all.
 Just a "feudal" architecture of writers vs. opinionators that throw things at each other.
 No structure.
 No push for rationality.
-Right now my focus is on trying to get people to avoid repeating the same mistakes we've already been through.
+Right now my focus is on trying to get people to avoid repeating the same mistakes we've already been through and here's a tool that maximizes the ability to repeat mistakes.

 So you say they should participate in the popular debate?
-Well in that case if the lobbyists of a company managed to be the only writers of such debate they essentially won.
-They can always reject criticism with whatever crazy lobbyist argumentation.
+Well in that case if the lobbyists of a company managed to be the only writers of such debate, they essentially won, regardless of what everybody else opinionates into their web browsers.
+The lobbyists can always reject criticism with whatever crazy lobbyist argumentation they are trained to come up with.
 Did I miss something?

 Single sign-on is nice, but is pseudonymity useful for transparency?
 Also I believe the future of democracy is to get as far away as possible from the client/server usage model, but that is a different story.